jocoos-public/ffc-sdk-client-android-sample/README.md

 You need 'ffcUrl' and 'ffcAccessToken' to start a sample app(contact Jocoos to get the value).

-* ffcUrl: FlipFlop server address
+At first, You need to update 'ffcUrl' and 'ffcAccessToken in **FlipFlopSampleApp.kt**.
+You can get it from FlipFlop Cloud server SDK(refer to server SDK documentation).
-* ffcAccessToken: access token for FlipFlop server
+* url: FlipFlop Cloud Server Address

-After that, change the value in FlipFlopSampleApp.kt after downloading source files to start a sample app.
+* accessToken: access token for accessing FlipFlop Cloud

-It has following functions.
+A sample app has following functions.

-* creating a video and then join the video room
+* creating a video rom and then join it
-* showing video room list and then join a video room selected
+* showing video room list and join a video room which you selected

 #### How to change video resolution